mvolkmann/blog/src/neovim-plugins.md

 :Greet "Mark"
 ```

-The third way to run the function is to create an autocommand
+The third way to run the function is to create an autocommand.
-and cause the action that triggers it.
+An autocommand associates a function with an event.
+Any number of autocommands can be created for the same event.
+When the event occurs, all of them are run.

+Autocommands can be defined to only run
+when their event occurs in a specific buffer.

 For this approach we can return to a simpler version of the `Greet` function.
 The event in this example is writing any buffer whose file name ends in `.lua`.

+Placing the autocommands inside an augroup allows us to clear
+existing autocommands in the group every time the group is recreated.
+This is done by specifying "clear = true" (the default)
+when creating an augroup.
+This allows code that creates an augroup and
+defines autocommands in the group to be idempotent.
+We need to do this so sourcing this file multiple times
+doesn't register multiple callbacks to run when the event occurs.

+To see a list of currently defined augroups, enter `:au`.
+To delete a given augroup, enter `:au! {name}`.

 ```lua
 function Greet(name)